DavidOsipov/CryptoPaper/README.md

 **Note**: This paper has not been updated recently and may contain out-of-date and unsafe information.
 There are no plans to update it in the future.
-Should you want to take over this project, please get in touch with me on Wire at @Seb or via ProtonMail at root@cryptoseb.pw.
+Should you want to take over this project, please get in touch with me on Keybase at @CryptoSeb or via ProtonMail at root@cryptoseb.pw.
 Please exercise caution when deploying and using what is discussed below.
+A paper was not a good deployment method for this content in hindsight.
+See: https://privacytools.io

 # The Crypto Paper
 `" Privacy, Security, and Anonymity For Every Internet User. "`